NDevTK/infra/recipes/README.recipes.md

 Returns revision overrides for infra repos parsed from the gerrit footer.

-Checks the commit message for lines like: Try-<deps_name>-ToT: True. e.g. 'Try-infra-ToT: True'
+Checks the commit message for lines like: Try-<deps_name>: <revision>. e.g. 'Try-infra: 123abc456def'

 Allowed values for <deps_name> are:
 'infra' for infra/infra,